asnowwolf/ktor-graphql/README.md

         // TODO: could be changed to your custom scalar map scalars = Scalars.all, // (default)
     )
-    configureMonitoring()
-    // Currently, only the `jackson` can be used as serializer configureSerialization()
     configureRouting()
 }.start(wait = true)